Pythonian/fakernaija/docs/source/index.rst

 Getting Started
 ---------------

-The primary interface you will interact with is the ``Faker`` class.
+The primary interface you will interact with is the :doc:`faker`.
 You will need to import and instantiate it then you can start generating data right away.
 To whet your appetite, launch your Python shell and try out these examples:

 .. code-block:: python